codefellows/seattle-201n21/class-15/project-guidelines.md

 Create a slide deck/power point for your presentation.
 Have the beginning slides be an introduction to your team, followed by a slide to kick off your demo, then an ending slide to prompt for question.

 Decide whose computer to use during the presentation and bring that computer to the practice session.
-Make sure you have any cables or adapters needed.
-Test this same computer in the main event space.
+Test this same computer in Zoom.
 Test a backup computer as well, just in case.

-The presentation should be approximately 15 minutes long, including some time at the end for questions.
+The presentation should be approximately 10 - 12 minutes long, with about 3 - 5 minutes for questions.
 Present from the deployed site. **Each member should introduce themselves with their personal pitch.
-You've praticed it, now use it!** The "About Us" page provides a great backdrop for this portion of the presentation.
+You've praticed it, now use it!** The "About Us" page provides a possible backdrop for this portion of the presentation, or have this info on a slide.

 Each member of the team should have a speaking part.
 It is okay to use note-cards if you are nervous about forgetting what to talk about.
 Some of the areas to discuss include:

-- An introduction of the project and the problem domain, including the team's solution
+- An introduction of the project and the problem domain
-- A demonstration of the application's functionality
+- Demo the app
-- The team's approach to planning and communication throughout the week
+- The team's approach to planning and communication throughout the week (possibly) project tools used and git flow
 - A technical obstacle or two and how those obstacles were overcome
 - A portion of the final application that each team member is particularly proud of

-In general, while it's okay to show a small amount (~3 lines) of code to show off an interesting feature in your presentation, do not show large amounts of code or entire files during the presentation unless the audience asks to see it.
-Have a code editor open just in case though.
+In general, recommendation is to not show code during the presentation.
+If you do, recommendation is to show an image of a code snippet.
+Keep it high level and assume your audience does not understand your coding language.
+This way less or more advanced devs don't get bored!

 In addition to the scheduled practice session, the team is encouraged to continue to practice on their own.
 Keep track of the time and adjust accordingly.
 Practice with the microphone (or holding something) to feel comfortable with holding it and practice passing the microphone between team members as you switch speaking roles.